Mark Twain said, “Mauritius was made first, then heaven and that heaven was copied after Mauritius.” He was right.

 The bubbles are made from recycled materials and are air-conditioned inside.
 There is another Bubble Lodge on Deer Island underneath a sprawling banyan tree.

 Things to Do in Mauritius

-Now that you know how to get to Mauritius and where to stay, pack your itinerary with these things to do.
+Now that you know how to get to Mauritius and where to stay, you can pack your itinerary with these things to do.

 Port Louis Central Market

-Port Louis is the capital city of Mauritius and home to an outdoor covered market that tops most to-do lists.
+Port Louis is Mauritius’s capital city and home to an outdoor covered market that tops most to-do lists.
 Find local foods (fritters, roti, curries, dumplings), herbs, preserves, rum colorful textiles, and more at Port Louis Central Market.
 Try to visit in the early morning before the crowds arrive.

-This authentic colonial house was built in 1830 and houses a number of antiques and memorabilia from colonial life.
+This authentic colonial house was built in 1830 and houses many antiques and memorabilia from colonial life.
 Eureka House is one of the largest houses on the island and has 109 doors and windows.

 People also visit to enjoy nature as the house is located by the river Moka and surrounded by small waterfalls and exotic plants.